Local structure of classical sequences, regular sequences, and dynamics: Notation

 Before proceeding it may be helpful to say a few words about how these properties may be proved for a given sequence.
 To show that a sequence~$a$ of non-negative integers is realizable there are two possible approaches.
-The first is serendipity: Notice that there is a map~$T$ with~$\fix_n(T)=a_n$ for all~$n\ge1$.
+The first is serendipity: Have prior knowledge of a map~$T$ with~$\fix_n(T)=a_n$ for all~$n\ge1$.
 The second is brute force: Prove directly that~$\sum_{d\smalldivides n}\mu\bigl(\frac{n}{d}\bigr)a_d$ is non-negative (the `sign condition') and divisible by~$n$ (the `Dold congruence') for all~$n\ge1$.
 Proving the Dold congruence is made considerably easier by a result of Arias de Reyna~\cite[Th.~3]{zbMATH02203410}: It is enough to show that for every~$p\in\PP$ with~$\gcd(n,p)=1$ and~$m\ge1$ we have~$a_{np^m}\equiv a_{np^{m-1}}$ modulo~$p^m$.
 To show that a sequence~$a$ is algebraically realizable there seems to be only one approach, and that is to construct a group endomorphism that realizes~$a$.
-That is, we are not aware of a purely combinatorial characterization of the property of being algebraically realizable.
+That is, we are not aware of a purely combinatorial characterization in the spirit of the Dold and sign conditions for the property of being algebraically realizable.

-The reverse direction is more straightforward: To show that a sequence is not (locally) realizable is simply a matter of finding a witness to that fact.
+The reverse direction is more straightforward: To show that a sequence is \emph{not} realizable (at~$p\in\PP$) is simply a matter of finding a witness to that fact.
 That is, some~$n$ (and~$p\in\PP$) with the property that the~$n$th term (or the~$p$-part of the~$n$th term) of the sequence exhibits a failure to satisfy the Dold congruence or the sign condition.
 To show that a realizable sequence is not algebraically realizable is more difficult because of the lack of a characterization of the property and the great diversity of group automorphisms (for example, the automorphisms of one-dimensional solenoids with given entropy already exhibit many uncountable families of sequences with differing growth characteristics; see~\cite{MR3033948} and~\cite{MR1458718}).